Learn something new every day

 Certain genetic mutations can make one prone to polyps.
 Smoking and obesity have been linked to a greater risk of polyps.
 Race also can be a factor.
 People of African descent might be more likely to develop polyps.

-One can reduce the chances of developing a sessile polyp by mitigating the risk factors that are preventable, such as not smoking and avoiding obesity.
+One can reduce the chances of developing this type of polyp by mitigating the risk factors that are preventable, such as not smoking and avoiding obesity.
 In addition, studies have shown that a sufficient intake of vitamin D can help, in addition to eating a fibrous diet.
-Eating red meat and getting plenty of exercise also are beneficial.
+Reducing intake of red meat and getting plenty of exercise also are beneficial.

 Screenings are also crucial to catching sessile polyps early in their development.
 People 50 or older should have regular colonoscopies to detect polyps.
 Polyps that are detected early can be removed by a surgeon, which can prevent complications such as the development of cancer.